nuhaharbi/Automated-Enhanced-Model-Card-Generation/README.md

 - A FastAPI web app for single-model generation.
 - Shared pipeline components in `retriever/`, `preprocessor/`, `classifier/`, `evaluator/`, and `generator/`.
-- The full dataset is maintained in a separate GitHub companion repository so the code repo stays lightweight.
+- The full dataset is maintained in a separate GitHub companion repository.

 ## Setup